-If it's a bit of Old French cuisine that you're craving, head to Vieux-Montréal, where many of the historic buildings now house traditional French bistros and restaurants (restos).
+If it's a bit of Old French cuisine that you're craving, head to Vieux-Montréal, where many of the historic buildings now house traditional French bistros and restaurants (restos), including Toque, LOV and the breathtaking Crew Collective & Cafe.
 If you're looking for a more contemporary take on traditional favorites, try eating along one of the main drags – boulevard St-Laurent, rue St-Denis or rue Crescent – which have become major foodie hubs over the past several years.
 For a more diverse array of restaurants, take a stroll through the Mile End neighborhood just north of Parc du Mont-Royal, which is home to numerous immigrant populations and boasts a wide array of international menus, including Portuguese and Hassidic.

 The best ways to get around Montreal are on foot or by public transportation.
 Montreal is a very walkable city, but if your feet do grow weary, the Montreal Metro and bus are both cost-efficient and easy to use.
-There is also a public shuttle bus that runs between downtown and the Montréal–Pierre Elliott Trudeau International Airport (YUL) and costs CA$10 (roughly $8) per person.
-You can also take a cab from the airport to downtown, which will cost CA$40 (around $31).See details for Getting Around
+There is also a public shuttle bus (No. 747) that runs between downtown and the Montréal–Pierre Elliott Trudeau International Airport (YUL) 24/7.
+There are two routes – one drops visitors off downtown, making 11 stops along the way.
+The other is a straight shot to the Lionel-Groulx station, where you can hop on a metro train to your desired destination.
+Rides cost CA$10 (roughly $7.50) per person.
+You can also take a cab from the airport to downtown, which will cost CA$41 (around $31).See details for Getting Around